uclid-org/uclid/README.md

 ## Installation of prerequisites on Linux
-- To install prerequisites on linux, run the following scripts from the root directory of the UCLID5 source repository:
+- For easy install of prerequisites on Linux, run the following scripts from the root directory of the UCLID5 source repository.
+These scripts set up Z3/CVC4/Delphi for use with uclid5.
+This script will download [Z3 version 4.8.8.](https://github.com/Z3Prover/z3/releases/tag/z3-4.8.8)/[CVC4 1.8](https://github.com/cvc5/cvc5/releases/tag/1.8)/[Delphi](https://github.com/polgreen/delphi/releases/tag/0.1) binaries from GitHub.
 ~~~
     $ source get-z3-linux.sh
     $ source get-cvc4-linux.sh